anttisalonen/progbook/rst/c_stack.rst

 Function calls
 ==============

-I said the stack is also used for functions.
+I wrote the stack is also used for functions.
 Let's have another example:

 .. literalinclude:: ../material/stack/st3.c
    :language: c